 The Motu were reknowned for their annual hiri trading expeditions to distant parts of the Gulf of Papua, which were conducted on large sailing canoes called lagatoi.

 Basically a multi-hulled raft, the Motu men hand built the lagatoi by lashing large logs together.
 Their sails were claw-shaped and made from coconut fiber.
 With a crew of thirty Motu men was required to sail each boat!

-The area of the south coast inhabited by the Motu lays in a rain shadow with a harsh dry season, which meant that growing enough of the basic staple food sago was very difficult, however the Motu were very skilled in making clay cooking pots, which were highly prized elsewhere.
+The area of the south coast inhabited by the Motu lays in a rain shadow with a harsh dry season.
+Which meant that growing enough of the basic staple food sago was very difficult.
+However the Motu were very skilled in making clay cooking pots – highly prized elsewhere.

-So the hiri trade developed and each year the lagatoi sailing canoes headed westward in to the Gulf of Papua, following the annual south-east laurabada trade winds, and taking with them large quantities of clay pots which they would trade for sago.
+So the hiri trade developed and each year the lagatoi sailing canoes headed westward in to the Gulf of Papua, following the annual south-east laurabada trade winds.
+Taking with them large quantities of clay pots which they would trade for sago.